is2000/is2000/README.md

 ## Hi there 👋, I'm Ishita Singh!
-About Me
-I'm a master student, with a passion for motorsport, machine learning, data science and mechatronics.
+I'm a master student, with a passion for motorsport engineering, machine learning, data science and mechatronics.
 I love information and am always curious about how things work in this world.
 I am very excited to land a new internship and continue my contribution to the world of tech, science and engineering!

 ### 💻 My Toolkit
 Here are some of the technologies and tools I enjoy using: